Winston-503/automatic_video_editing/article/article.md

-# Automatic Video Editing
+# Automatic Video Editing using Python
-## How to implement automatic video editing using Python, moviepy and vosk
+## How to implement voice control or remove silent moments from your video using Python libraries moviepy and vosk

 Video editing is always tedious.
 Removing unnecessary video fragments is not a difficult task, but a long one.
 You need to review the video completely (and possibly more than once!), select all fragments you need, join them and then render the video for a long time.
 It usually takes more than three hours to simply edit an hour-long video!
 That's why I came up with this idea.